justinrand/open-ecosystem-challenges/adventures/01-echoes-lost-in-orbit/docs/index.md

 ## 🎮 Choose Your Level

-Each level is a standalone challenge with its own Codespace that builds on the story while being technically independent — pick your difficulty and start wherever you feel comfortable!
+Each level is a standalone challenge with its own Codespace that builds on the story while being technically independent — pick your level and start wherever you feel comfortable!

 > 💡 Not sure which level to choose?
-[Learn more about difficulty levels](/#how-it-works)
+[Learn more about levels](/#how-it-works)

-### 🟢 Easy: Broken Echoes
+### 🟢 Beginner: Broken Echoes

 **Status:** ✅ Available
 **Topics:** ArgoCD ApplicationSets, GitOps fundamentals